IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 MicroCode waits for the user to touch another touchpoint.

 ### When TypeBalls Received
+This script illustrates how the ```for ... in ...``` block of MicroBlocks sequentially processes each item in a list.
+Not every programming language makes it this easy.

+---
+NOTE TO REVIEWERS

+It also illustrates how to type information into a window on a connected computer.

+I feel indifferent about whether this feature belongs in an introductory project.
+---

 ![Picture of when-typeballs script](./images/when-typeballs-received.png)

+At times during a Bingo game, the players might want to review which balls have already been drawn.
+They will surely want to check whenever someone shouts "Bingo!"

+Touching pin #11 activates this script to report the state of the game.
+It suspends drawing new balls while it does so.

+Remember that the "items" in ```ballList``` are just numbers between 1 and 75.
+Item 1 is whichever number was drawn first, and so forth.

+The script steps through all of the items in ```ballList``` in order, starting with item #1.
+The ```ballItem``` block receives the numerical value of that item.

+Suppose item #1 had the value 42. ```ballItem``` would be assigned the value 42.
+It would be audibly announced as "O-42".
+It would also be typed into a window on a connected computer.

+Then the next item's value would be assigned to ```ballItem```.
+The sequence repeats until all items in ```ballList``` have been reported to the players.

+The script finishes by re-enabling ball-drawing and the game resumes.

+To start a new game, players have to touch pin #5.

 ### Define BallName
+This is a "reporter block", so called because it reports a result at the end.

+It illustrates how MicroBlocks manipulates strings.

 ![Picture of define-ballname script](./images/define-ballname.png)

+It receives a number in the range 1 through 75 and returns a text string joining the number to its column on a Bingo game card.
+For example, it knows to join '42' with the letter "O", returning "O-42".

+It's a separate script because two of the other scripts need this done.
+Write once, use many times.
+Other programming languages would call it a subroutine or a procedure.

+Study how the ```join``` block turns numbers into strings and concatenates (joins together) different parts of a string.
+It is the MicroBlocks way.